Japan Karate Federation: New Formation

 On October 1, 1964, the original Japan Karate Federation, which changed its own name to Japan Karate Renbukai, handed over its organization name to the new united league, such as Gōgen Yamaguchi of Goju-ryu, Ōtsuka Hironori of Wadō-ryū, Nakayama Masatoshi of Shotokan, Mabuni Kenei and Iwata Manzao of Shitō-ryū, in addition to the Japan Karate Rengokai, which was founded by Ryōichi Sasakawa.
 This unified all the Karate organizations in Japan.
 Japan Karate Renbukai later changed its name to the JKF Renbukai, and then became an official member of the new JKF as a group, encompassing Bōgu uniformed Karate.
 Japan instilled "a uniform order in Karate", recognizing the four major schools, Goju-kai, Wado-Kai, Shotokan and Shito-kai.
 In 1967, Ryoichi Sasakawa became its chairman.

 On January 13, 1969, the JKF was officially incorporated as a central umbrella body for the four partner organizations and recognized under the Cabinet of Japan.
 In December in the same year, the All Japan Karate Championships were held at the Nippon Budōkan in Tokyo.
 The JKF also works with organizations using the traditional styles of karate.

 In October 1970, the JKF became a member of the World Karate Federation (WKF).
 On March 29, 1972, JKF became a member of the Japan Sports Association (JSA).

 In 1978, the JKF first participated in the National Sports Festival in Matsumoto, Nagano.
 In 1981, Karate became an official game event of the National Sports Festival.
 Traditionally, karate organizations followed disparate competition rules.
 Japan Karate Association (JKA) attempted to standardize such rules.
 They addressed conflicts between the organizations that teach Kyokushin, a full-contact karate style, and other non-member organizations such as Seidokaikan.

 On December 11, 2009, the JKF started building a new headquarters named the Japan Karate Kaikan in Koto-ku, Tokyo.
 The JKF became a member of the Nippon Budokan (Japan Martial Arts Council).
 The JKF has been officially participating at the Asian Games, East Asian Games and the IOC-sponsored World Games as an official competition.
 The construction of the new Japan Karate Kaikan was completed and opened in November 2011.

-As a member of the Japan Olympic Association (JOA), the JKF has been putting efforts to include Karate into the Olympics as an official game along with other affiliated Karate organizations.
+As a member of the Japanese Olympic Committee (JOC), the JKF has been putting efforts to include Karate into the Olympics as an official game along with other affiliated Karate organizations.

 In May 2016, it was announced that The Emperor’s Cup and The Empress’s Cup will be given to the champions of Japan Cup Karatedo.
 The ceremony of notification was held at the Imperial Household Agency and the Emperor’s Cup and the Empress’s Cup were commissioned in the presence of Mr. Michiyasu Takahashi, Deputy Commissioner of the Japan Sports Agency on May 17, 2016.

 On August 3, 2016, the IOC approved Karate as one of the five new sports for Tokyo 2020 Summer Olympics.